Track for Train Shelves

 The track assembled

-Use of joiners to tie the tracks together is optional.
+Use of joiners to tie the tracks together end to end is optional.
 There is a counter sunk hole in the cross tie to allow it to be screwed down.

 Track with a car